pingcap/tikv-client-java/README.md

 ```

 this project is designed to hook with `pd` and `tikv` which you can find in `PingCap` github page.
-For the sake of saving your and our time, we submoudle these already.
-The following command can download them.
+For the sake of saving your and our time, we've submoudled these already.
+Run the following command to download them.
 ```
 git submodule update --init --recursive
 ```